Granta Hospitality Case Study

 Project Overview

+Corporate storytelling is a powerful tool for uncovering the emotional core of a brand - its purpose, character, and values.
 By framing the company's journey through real challenges and lived experiences, storytelling cuts through jargon and speaks directly to what matters most: people.

 Internally, it creates alignment and clarity, helping employees understand not just what they do, but why it matters.